schmouk/PyRandLib/README.md

 1. The WELL algorithm (Well-Equilibrated Long-period Linear, see [6], 2006) is now implemented in **PyRandLib**.
 This algorithm has proven to very quickly escape from the zeroland (up to 1,000 times faster than the Mersenne-Twister algorithm, for instance) while providing large to very large periods and rather small computation time.
 In **PyRandLib**, the WELL algorithm is provided in next forms: Well512a, Well1024a, Well19937c and Well44497b.

+1. The PCG (Permuted Congruential Generator, see [7], 2014) is now implemented in **PyRandLib**.
+This algorithm is a very fast and enhanced on randomness quality version of Linear Congruential Generators.
+It is based on solid Mathematics foundation and clearly explained in technical report [7].
+It offers jumping, hard to discover internal state and multi-streams featured.
+It passes all crush and big crush tests of TestU01.
+**PyRandLib** implements its 3 major versions with resp.
+2^32, 2^64 and 2^128 periodicities.
+The original library (C and C++) can be downloaded here: [https://www.pcg-random.org/downloads/pcg-cpp-0.98.zip](https://www.pcg-random.org/downloads/pcg-cpp-0.98.zip) as well as can code be cloned from here: [https://github.com/imneme/pcg-cpp](https://github.com/imneme/pcg-cpp).

-2. A short script `testED.py` is now avalibale at root directory.
+1. A short script `testED.py` is now avalibale at root directory.
 It checks the equi-distribution of every PRNG implemented in **PyRandLib** in a simple way and is used to test for their maybe bad implementation within the library.
-Since release 1.3 this test is run on all PRNGs.
+Since release 2.0 this test is run on all PRNGs.
-It is now **highly recommended** to not use previous releases of **PyRandLib**.
+It is now **highly recommended** to not use previous releases (aka.
+1.x) of **PyRandLib**.

 1. Another short script `testCPUPerfs.py` is now avaliable for testing CPU performance of the different implemented algorithms.
 It has been used to enhance this documentation by providing a new *times evaluation* table.

-3. Documentation has been enhanced, with typos and erroneous docstrings fixed also.
+1. Documentation has been enhanced, with typos and erroneous docstrings fixed also.

-4. All developments are now done under a newly created branch named `dev`.
+1. All developments are now done under a newly created branch named `dev`.
 This development branch may be derived into sub-branches for the development of new features.
 Merges from `dev` to branch `main` only happen when creating new releases.
 So, if you want to see what is currently going on for next release, just check-out branch `dev`.

-5. A Github project dedicated to **PyRandLib** has been created: the [pyrandlib](https://github.com/users/schmouk/projects/14) project.
+1. A Github project dedicated to **PyRandLib** has been created: the [pyrandlib](https://github.com/users/schmouk/projects/14) project.

 ## Architecture overview